 Precautions

-Know Exactly What Procedure You Need
+Know Exactly What You Need

-You’re On Your Own
+You’re on Your Own

-Stick with Basic Procedures
+Stick to Basic Procedures

 The Infamous Sani Dental

-Moral of the story
+The Moral of the Story

 *If my information is out-of-date, please send me a message and I’ll update this post.
 Thanks!